Chapter 6: Acceptable Use of Information Technology

 Vanderbilt University’s academic departments, clinical operations, and administrative areas maintain policies that govern and inform our day-to-day lives in the conduct of our Vanderbilt experience.
 Any use of Vanderbilt network computing assets that violates applicable institutional policies is prohibited.

-Vanderbilt University maintains high standards for its students and various codes and policies govern and inform a student’s day-to-day life in the conduct of his or her Vanderbilt experience.
+Vanderbilt University maintains high standards for its students and various codes and policies govern and inform a student’s day-to-day life in the conduct of their/her/his Vanderbilt experience.
 Students are prohibited from using the Vanderbilt network computing assets for activities that violate the conduct code, the honor code, or other policies and regulations delineated by the Student Handbook.

 c) Fiduciary Responsibilities